-Upon the completion of the Distribution, our Amended Memorandum and Articles of Association will authorize us to issue up to [●] common shares, no par value (each, the "Common Share"), and up to [●] preferred shares, no par value (each, the "Preferred Share").
+Upon the completion of the Distribution, our Amended Memorandum and Articles of Association will authorize us to issue up to 200,000,000 common shares, no par value, and up to 10,000,000 preferred shares, no par value (each, the "Preferred Share").
 Our board of directors may establish the rights and preferences of the Preferred Shares from time to time.
-As of June 30, 2022, after giving effect to the distribution ratio of one common share of SpinCo for every two common shares of RemainCo and based on the 71.1 million common shares and 2.0 million RSUs and PSUs of RemainCo outstanding, we would have 36.6 million Common Shares issued and outstanding and no Preferred Shares in issue.
-Pursuant to the Distribution Agreement, this amount does not include Common Shares issuable upon exercise of RemainCo options and warrants.
+As of June 30, 2022, after giving effect to the distribution ratio of one common share of SpinCo for every two common shares of RemainCo and based on the 71.1 million common shares and 2.0 million RSUs and PSUs of RemainCo outstanding, we would have 36.6 million common shares issued and outstanding and no Preferred Shares in issue.
+Pursuant to the Distribution Agreement, this amount does not include common shares issuable upon exercise of RemainCo options and warrants.